isop0d/web102_prework/README.md

 Describe any challenges encountered while building the app.

-My main challenges were my inexperience with javascript.
-I spent most of my time on this project just trying to relearn alot of javascript syntax as I have been using mainly c++ in school.
-I have been studying a decent amount of html and css so the parts that pertained to those languages where not hard on me.
-However it took a decent amount of time relearning javascript aswell as learning new ways to implement javascript with html and css.
-I found myself needing to reread the challenge information section many times just to remember syntax.
+My main challenges while building this app were my inexperience with javascript.
+In school I have only learnt c++ and outside of school I had been studying html and css so the parts that pertained to those languages where not too hard for me.
+The majority of the time spent on this project was me relearning javascript aswell as learning new ways to implement javascript with html and css.
+I found myself needing to reread the challenge information section many times even just to remember syntax.
 Despite these challenges, I feel more confident now than before doing this project.

 ## License